With all this on my plate, how do I find time to do anything else? You may well ask. The wife does…often.

 If you want to know how to run a community football club, take a look at Raiders KnowHow.

-I am a Trustee of BerkoAstro, a charity that operates a football facility at Ashlyns School.
+I spent ten years as a Trustee of BerkoAstro, a charity that operates a football facility at Ashlyns School.
 In 2010, we succeeded in raising £600,000 for a state of the art floodlit 3G artificial grass pitch at BerkoAstro, in partnership with Ashlyns School.
 A £300,000 grant from the Football Foundation was a key element in our success.
 In 2012, we raised another £160,000 to finance the development of the Paul Beard Centre, a club house facility adjacent to the 3G pitch.

 In May 2016, I received the Civic Award from the Rotary Club of Berkhamsted and Bulbourne for my “meritorious contribution” to the town of Berkhamsted and in recognition of the work I have done in growing participation in sport in our community.